 - Another Simpsons reference, in the episode where Apu and Manjula have their children.
 When the babies are put on show, this tune is used for the one dressed as "The Baron".

 - And in yet another Simpsons example, one Halloween Episode has an army of Homer clones being created from an evil hammock.note To get rid of them, several helicopters carrying giant doughnuts lure the clones into a giant canyon.
 The scene is a parody of Apocalypse Now so, needless to say, "Ride of the Valkyries" is playing.

 - Honorable mention to What's Opera, Doc?, although it doesn't quite fit in the above context.

 - In an episode of Duckman, Duckman has installed a security system that goes berserk, attempting to kill the family with a laser defense system.
 The song begins playing as they all make a mad dash to the safety of the basement.
 Before they make it all the way to their goal, however, the lasers obliterate a record player, ending the music.

 - In Making Fiends, after an episode of trying to avoid the destructive affections of her exploding baby pigeon fiends, Vendetta decides to toss all of them off a cliff to explode on their own... only to watch in horror as they return, having learned to fly by that time.
 Cue the music as they fly after her in a V-Formation.

 - In The Super Hero Squad Show, Thor sings this for karaoke.
 About the Marvel character, The Valkryie.

-- In the My Little Pony: Friendship Is Magic episode "May The Best Pet Win!", the song plays during a race through Ghastly Gorge, as a stock Apocalypse Now shoutout.
+- In the My Little Pony: Friendship Is Magic episode "May The Best Pet Win!", the song plays when Rainbow Dash is racing the pets through Ghastly Gorge, as a stock Apocalypse Now shoutout.